microsoft/dotnet/dotnet-developer-projects.md

   * [IfInjector](https://github.com/iamahern/IfInjector) - High performance mobile micro-IoC container.
   * [LightCore](https://peterbucher.kilnhg.com/Code/LightCore/Group/Default?nr=) - [A lightweight dependency injection container](http://lightcore.ch/en/default.aspx) that can be used as a service locator and despite its simplicity and ease boasts numerous features.
   * [LightInject](https://github.com/seesharper/LightInject) - A ultra lightweight IoC container
-  * [MicroSliver](https://microsliver.codeplex.com/) - (No Recent Updates - Still on CodePlex - 4/2018) MicroSliver is a micro, non-bloat, non-intimidating and speedy .NET (ASP.NET, Silverlight, RIA Services, WPF, Forms and Metro!)
+  * [MicroSliver](https://microsliver.codeplex.com/) - MicroSliver is a micro, non-bloat, non-intimidating and speedy .NET (ASP.NET, Silverlight, RIA Services, WPF, Forms and Metro!).
+(No Recent Updates - Still on CodePlex - 4/2018)
-  * [Mugen Injection](http://mugeninjection.codeplex.com/) - (No Recent Updates - Still on CodePlex - 4/2018) The MugeniInjection is a lightweight and fast managed IoC (Inversion of Control) and DI (Dependency Injection) with support for constructor, property and method call injection
+  * [Mugen Injection](http://mugeninjection.codeplex.com/) - The MugeniInjection is a lightweight and fast managed IoC (Inversion of Control) and DI (Dependency Injection) with support for constructor, property and method call injection.
+(No Recent Updates - Still on CodePlex - 4/2018)
-  * [Ninject for Desktop](https://github.com/ninject/ninject) - Dependency injector for .NET
+  * [Ninject for Desktop](https://github.com/ninject/ninject) - Dependency injector for .NET.
   * [Ninject for Portable Class Libraries, Universal apps and Xamarin](https://github.com/onovotny/ninject)
   * [QuickInject](https://github.com/isabgol/QuickInject) - QuickInject is a Unity 3.5 based IoC container that aims to give the Unity container a performance advantage in basic scenarios.
   * [Simple Injector](https://github.com/simpleinjector/SimpleInjector/) - Simple Injector is an easy-to-use Dependency Injection library for .NET 4+ that supports Silverlight 4+, Windows Phone 8, Windows 8 including Universal apps and Mono.
   * [Spring.NET](https://github.com/spring-projects/spring-net) - Spring.NET is an open source application framework that makes building  enterprise .NET applications easier.
   * [StructureMap](https://github.com/structuremap/structuremap) - StructureMap is a Dependency Injection / Inversion of Control tool for .Net that can be used to improve the architectural qualities of an object oriented system by reducing the mechanical costs of good design techniques.
-  * [StyleMVVM](https://stylemvvm.codeplex.com/) - No Recent Updates - Still on CodePlex - 4/2018) Style MVVM is a toolkit designed for the Windows Store platform around the idea of being light weight and fast.
+  * [StyleMVVM](https://stylemvvm.codeplex.com/) - Style MVVM is a toolkit designed for the Windows Store platform around the idea of being light weight and fast.
+(No Recent Updates - Still on CodePlex - 4/2018)
   * [TinyIoC](https://github.com/grumpydev/TinyIoC) - An easy to use, hassle free, Inversion of Control Container for small projects, libraries and beginners alike.
   * [Unity Container](https://github.com/unitycontainer) - The Unity Container (Unity) is a lightweight, extensible dependency injection container with optional support for instance and type interception.